 On completion of this course, the student will be able to:

-- gain nowledge of some of the major research that has been conducted in personality
+- gain knowledge of some of the major research that has been conducted in personality

 - gain knowledge of how one conducts personality research (methodological design issues, etc)

-- to summarise and present a set of scientific papers
+- summarise and present a set of scientific papers

-- leading and participate in small discussion groups
+- lead and participate in small discussion groups

 - draft the equivalent of an 'introduction' to a dissertation or scientific paper